heroku/heroku-cli-oauth/README.md

-= Heroku OAuth command line plugin
+= Heroku OAuth

+Command line plugin giving you commands to manage OAuth clients, authorizations and tokens.

+=== Clients

 To create a client: